webdevsint/commands/README.md

 ## commands
-commands is a discord.js@12 command handler. thanks to the very little effort put into it, its very tiny.
+commands is a discord.js@12 command handler. thanks to the very little effort put into it, it's very tiny.

 ## Installation
 just clone this git repository, it's a boilerplate bot template with commands integrated.